pierre3/PlantUmlClassDiagramGenerator/README.md

 - -excludePaths: (Optional) Specify the exclude file and directory.
   Specifies a relative path from the "InputPath", with a comma separated list.
 - -createAssociation: (Optional) Create object associations from references of fields and properites.
+- -allInOne: (Optional) Only if -dir is set: copy the output of all diagrams to file include.puml (this allows a PlanUMLServer to render it).

 examples